LukasFuchs/FDCSGm/DiffusionProblem/README.md

 # General Information

 &emsp;This directory contains several rountines to solve the diffusive part of the *temperature conservation equation* (1- and 2-D, steady state and time-dependent) using different numerical discretization methods.
-The routines are avaible in a dimensional or non-dimensional form (files ending with *Sc.m; see [*FDCSGm/ScaleParam*](https://github.com/LukasFuchs/FDCSGm/tree/main/ScaleParam) regarding the scaling; so far the 1-D routines are only availabe in a dimensional version!).
+The routines are available in a dimensional or non-dimensional form (files ending with *Sc.m; see [*FDCSGm/ScaleParam*](https://github.com/LukasFuchs/FDCSGm/tree/main/ScaleParam) regarding the scaling; so far the 1-D routines are only available in a dimensional version!).

 -------------